jlenoble/vault/sandbox/app/src/forks/excalidraw/excalidraw-import-checklist.md

   - [x] Try to run the actual app or to import the package into the sandbox.
   - [x] In VS Code move this file `XXX-import-checklist.md` to `XXX` directory
   - [x] Delete `.git` directory as last step before initial commit.
-- [ ] Commit all the files as they are with the message: 🔧 chore(XXX): initial fork From: XXX.
+- [x] Commit all the files as they are with the message: 🔧 chore(XXX): initial fork From: XXX.
 Revision: RRR.
 All original files, with amended headers in README.md and LICENSE, and with added file XXX-import-checklist.md, to tag along all integration steps.
+- [ ] Start integration of X into Rush stack:
+  - [x] Replace or inject global prettier (see @organon/prettier-config/README.md), then apply it to all files (`prettier . --write`).
+  - [ ] Commit all with the message: 🎨 style(excalidraw): apply repo prettier rules to all